Soluling home Document home

 This is a feature that injects hidden ids for each localized string.
-It can be used to trace back a localized string from an application to the specific row in the Soluling project.
-The id is injected in the end of the translation and written using zero width Unicode characters.
-A zero width Unicode character is a special character that does not render.
-This means that the extra characters do not render making the strings to look exactly as the normal translated strings.
-However if you application uses some runtime code to mark or trace translations you can easily extract the id from the translated string and then find the row where the translation comes from.
-In order to do that you have to write some code to decode the id.
+It can be used to trace back a localized string from an application to a specific row in the Soluling project.
+The id is injected at the end of the translation and written using zero-width Unicode characters.
+A zero-width Unicode character is a special character that does not render.
+This means that the extra characters do not render, making the strings to look exactly like the normally translated strings.
+However, if your application uses some runtime code to mark or trace translations, you can easily extract the id from the translated string and then find the row where the translation comes from.
+To do that, you have to write some code to decode the id.
 The following paragraph explains the encoding algorithm.

 Each row in Soluling has a unique context.
-The context is a combination to elements where the row belongs and the row id.
-These context ids is describe but they are also quite long.
-It would be unpractical to inject that in the the translations.
-Instead soluling uses and integer ids.
+The context is a combination of elements where the row belongs and the row id.
+These context ids are descriptive, but they are also quite long.
+It would be impractical to inject that in the translations.
+Instead, Soluling uses integer ids.
 Every row has a unique id that does not ever change.
-The id is like the primary key in a databases.
+The id is like the primary key in a database.
 The first row gets 1, the second row 2, etc. This id is used when injecting ids.
 Soluling uses four different zero wide Unicode characters to encode the ids.
-This four character can be any from the following characters:
+These four characters can be any combination of the following characters:

 |Zero width space||200B||8203||E2808B|